-Application of salt to control the invasive marine alga Caulerpa taxifolia in Lake Macquarie, New South Wales, Australia
+Experimental use of salt to control invasive marine alga Caulerpa taxifolia in New South Wales, Australia

 Published source details

 Glasby T.M., Creese R.G. & Gibson P.T.
 (2005) Experimental use of salt to control invasive marine alga Caulerpa taxifolia in New South Wales, Australia.
 Biological Conservation, 122, 573-580.

 Published source details Glasby T.M., Creese R.G. & Gibson P.T.
 (2005) Experimental use of salt to control invasive marine alga Caulerpa taxifolia in New South Wales, Australia.
 Biological Conservation, 122, 573-580.

 The invasive marine green microalga Caulerpa taxifolia was first confirmed in New South Wales, Australia, in April 2000.
 It subsequently spread to nine waterways, covering approximately 8.1 km² by 2005.
 An experiment was undertaken at Lake Macquarie (New South Wales) to determine the effectiveness of different salt concentrations in killing C.taxifolia.
 (See Case 281 for efficacy of control at Narrawallee Inlet).

 Study sites: In Lake Macquarie, New South Wales (Australia), salt application experiments to attempt to control an invasive marine alga, Caulerpa taxifolia, were set up at two sites, separated by about 1 km, in March 2002.
 Each site had twelve 1 m² plots marked out, each 1-3 m deep.
 Pairs of treatment plots had salt concentrations of 50, 100, 150 and 200 kg/m² applied.
 A pair of control plots were positioned near to the treatment plots, and a pair were positioned 50 m from the treatment plots.